Montana-Media-Arts/webDesignFall2024/_docs/topic-07/00-index/page-01.md

   <h2 style="text-align: center;">Media</h2>
 </div>

-This topic, you'll begin exploring the basic building blocks of page design, and be continue with multi-part elements, including images, audio/video, and iframes.
+In this topic, you'll begin exploring the basic building blocks of page design and continue with multi-part elements, including images, audio/video, and iframes.

-Recall from last week, we talked quite a bit about images and their attributes.
-However, as designers, we need to consider how and when to add media, what filetypes to use, their file sizes, and what code element works best for each specific situation.
+As we recall from last week, we talked quite a bit about images and their attributes.
+However, as designers, we must consider how and when to add media, what file types to use, their file sizes, and what code element works best for each situation.

-This week we will be wrapping up our unit on HTML by looking at three groups: additional structural elements, metadata, and media.
+This week, we will wrap up our unit on HTML by examining three groups: additional structural elements, metadata, and media.

-By the end of this Topic, we hope you:
+By the end of this topic, we hope you:
 <ul class="pros-and-cons">
   <li class="icon-pro">Have experimented with using `&lt;div&gt;`s to structure the contents of your pages.</li>
   <li class="icon-pro">Understand how media is placed and accessed on the internet (hosted vs. streaming).</li>